lorenyeung/forceReindexXray/README.md

 * apikey (required)
     - Description:
-    	- API key or password
+    	- API key or password.
+If not provided, will be prompted for.
     - Example:
         - ./reindex -apikey mypassword